Ninhache/3d-engine-old/README.md

 ## Description
-A 3D Engine made in C++ and using the Opengl API
+This is a 3D engine made by ALMEIDA Néo and MOUGEL Victor using C++ and the OpenGL API.

 ## Installation